RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 **[Improvement, core C++]**

 ## ECM teleoperation
-Implement ECM two hands teleoperation.<br>
+~~Implement ECM two hands teleoperation.<br>
-An empty component was introduced in 1.4 but the actual teleoperation is not implemented (missing both ECM motion and MTM force feedback).<br>
+An empty component was introduced in 1.4 but the actual teleoperation is not implemented (missing both ECM motion and MTM force feedback).~~  This was implemented in 1.6.<br>
 **[New feature, core C++]**

 ## Trajectory generation